 f.
-APPEAL
+Appeal

-A student facing charges is able to appeal a decision by the HCHP only after the conclusion of the Honor Council Process (that is, after the HCHP has determined responsibility and sanction(s)).
+A student facing charges is able to appeal a decision by the HCHP only after the conclusion of the Honor Council process (that is, after responsibility and sanction(s)).

 The HCHP's decision may be appealed on the following bases: